-Dementia isn't one disease, but a cluster of similar symptoms with different causes:
+Dementia isn't one disease, but a cluster of similar symptoms with different causes.

-Here are the common causes of dementia:
+The most common causes of dementia:

 Often a specialist will need to diagnose dementia, since it can be difficult to tell between certain types.
 Your healthcare team may request different tests or questionnaires.
 These resources can help prepare for a dementia evaluation.

-If your healthcare team has made a formal diagnosis of Alzheimer's or one of the other forms of dementia, now what?
+If your health care team has made a formal diagnosis of Alzheimer's or one of the other forms of dementia, now what?
 There are as many answers to that question as people with this condition; everyone's experience is unique, and will change over time as their disease progresses.
 Some people can continue to live independently for awhile.

-The text on this page is copyright PlaneTree Health Library, licensed under Creative Commons CC BY-SA.
-Linked contents are the responsibility of their creators / copyright holders.
+The text on this page is copyright PlaneTree Health Library, licensed under Creative Commons CC BY-NC-SA 4.0.
+Linked contents are the responsibility of their creators or copyright holders.